 And here’s what OBL reader Kayla says about it,

 MyMatcha stick is an awesome stick full of great ingredients including Matcha!
 I’ve used this as a Chapstick most of the time but I also love using it on extremely dry patches I get on my hands and elbows.
 I like to use it under my eyes for de puffing after a long day.
 I highly suggest this to anyone who loves clean ingredients that has dry patches, needs a great Chapstick or has dark circles under their eyes!

 Worst Cocokind Products

 The Cocokind products that were misses for me might be favorites for others, so note that this is my personal opinion.
 You may have a different experience.

-The Cocokind Oil to Milk Cleanser is a favorite among many, but as somewhat of a self-proclaimed green beauty connoisseur, this balm cleanser falls short for me.
+The Cocokind Oil to Milk Cleanser is a favorite among many, but this balm cleanser falls short for me.
 I do love that it has fermented oat and oat lipid complex that’s microbiome-friendly to help good bacteria thrive.
 While this oil to cleanser balm emulsifies and rinses off well there’s a few things that would make me not want to re-purchase.

 What I don’t like about Cocokind Oil to Milk Cleanser:

 - Very difficult to squeeze out of the bottle (at night I’m usually tired which is why this is a con for me)